keithagroves/The-Chain-Gang/README.md

 Use counterparty tokens as placeholders in order to enable multiple issuers.
 ----------------------------------------------------------------------------

-#Joining The Chain Gang (BETA)
+#Joining The Chain Gang (BETA) note: these instructions assume you know how to use counterwallet.io
- In order to join the chain gang **you must first know what the current Asset is**.
+ In order to join the chain gang **you first must know what the current token is**.
 You can find this by running the program.
-You then:

 * create an **alphabet asset**.
 The alphabet asset can be maximum of 6 characters long.
 You are required to issue 500 additional tokens to distribute to yourself or however you please. (this will cost 0.5 XCP)